 Depending on your arrival time, there may be some time to explore this wonderfully colourful city before our group meeting in the early evening. *Hotel Gomassine or similar*

 After breakfast we transfer by minibus to Imi Oughlad, a journey that takes us from the plains around Marrakech into the heart of the High Atlas range.
-After meeting our mules and muleteers we start a 5 hour walk, climbing up to the Tacht Pass (2000m) before descending into the Azaden Valley, famous for its beautiful juniper forests, for the night.
-5 hours walking, 11KM, Alt. gain 643m, Alt. loss 300m
+After meeting our mules and muleteers we start a 5 hour walk, climbing up to the Tacht Pass (2000m) before descending into the Azaden Valley, famous for its beautiful juniper forests.
+We camp on the outskirts of a small village by the river. *Full-service Camping*

 A full day walking through the villages on the northern slope of Mt Toubkal.
 This famous mountain can be seen from Marrakech thanks to its unique shape.
 We travel through Azib Tamsoult and the Irhouliden cascade before arriving at our camp for the night, which sits at an impressive 3030m.
-There is an optional ascent in the afternoon for those who want to try a more demanding 3-hour trek to the summit of Hadjj (3200m), for excellent views of Mt Toubkal.
-6 hours walking, 8KM, Alt. gain 1230m, Alt. loss 130m
+There is an optional ascent in the afternoon for those who want to try a more demanding 3-hour trek to the summit of Hadjj (3200m), for excellent views of Mt Toubkal. *Full-service Camping*

-We depart early to cross the Aguelzim pass (3550m), the climb is quite steep but once at the top we can enjoy panoramic views of the Toubkal Massif and back towards the villages we passed two days ago.
-We then descend to Toubkal Base Camp and either enjoy a 2 hour optional climb to the summit of Ouanoums (3650m) or simply relax at our base for the night.
-The busy Neltner refuge, which sits at an altitude of 3207m, was constructed by Club Alpin Française in 2000.
-We camp outside the refuge so we can benefit from the atmosphere and views of surrounding 4000m peaks.
-5 hours walking, 6KM, Alt. gain 550m, Alt. loss 300m
+Today we cross the Aguelzim pass (3550m), the climb is quite steep but once at the top we can enjoy panoramic views of the Toubkal Massif and towards the plains that surround Marrakech.
+We then descend to Toubkal Base Camp and either enjoy a 2 hour optional climb to the summit of Ouanoums (3650m) or simply relax.
+The busy refuge, which sits at an altitude of 3207m, was constructed by Club Alpin Française in 2000.
+We camp in the grounds but can still benefit from the facilities, including showers, a small shop and the cosy lounge. *Full-service Camping *

-We make an early start for the ascent of Toubkal, climbing steeply through scree before traversing the southern ridge to reach the summit at 4167m.
+We make an early start from base camp for the ascent of Mount Toubkal, climbing steeply through scree before traversing the southern ridge to reach the summit at 4167m.
 After enjoying the magnificent panoramic views, we descend back to base camp.
 Here we have the rest of the afternoon free to reflect on our achievement. *Full-service Camping*

 We have an exciting opportunity this morning to ascend another of Morocco's 4000m peaks - Mt Ouanakrim.
 Although lower than Toubkal this summit is considered more challenging, but is often a highlight of the week for many Exodus clients.
-Depending on weather and the groups ability, our leader will decide if this walk is achievable.
-We then leave base camp to walk to the village of Arroumd (1904m).
-If there is time, we will spend the afternoon exploring the village and spend the night at a local gite.
-4 hours walking, 9KM, Alt. gain 0m, Alt. loss 1300m (this does not include the optional climb of Mt Ouanakrim).
+Depending on weather and the group’s ability, our leader will decide if this walk is achievable.
+On return we leave base camp to walk down to the village of Arroumd (1904m).
+If there is time, we will spend the afternoon exploring the village.
+Other may chose just to relax on the pretty terrace.
+Please note that distance below do not include optional climb. *Hotel Armed or similar*

 The short walk down to Imlil is followed by the drive back towards Marrakech, where we have a guided tour.
-Taking in the main sites of this wonderful city, we learn about the history, culture and architecture.
-We then have free time to explore the Djemaa el Fna, and the Souq, a must for some serious bargaining for souvenirs.
+Taking in the main sites we learn about the history, culture and architecture of this wonderful city.
+We then have free time to explore the Djemaa el Fna and the souk, a must for some serious bargaining for souvenirs. *Hotel Gomassine or similar*

 Our tour ends after breakfast.

-4 nights camping, 1 night gite with shared facilities and 2 nights 3-star hotel in en suite rooms * 5 days point-to-point walking * Group normally 6 to 16, plus local leader.
+* 4 nights camping, 1 night gite with shared facilities and 2 nights 3-star hotel in en suite rooms * 5 days point-to-point walking * Group normally 6 to 16, plus local leader.
 Min. age 16 yrs * Altitude maximum 4167m, average 2600m * Travel by minibus

-All breakfasts, 5 lunches, 5 dinners included.
+All breakfasts, 5 lunches and 5 dinners included.
 Moroccan food is, generally speaking, excellent though not particularly varied.
-Breakfasts usually consist of bread and jam with coffee or tea.
+Breakfasts usually consist of porridge, bread and jam with coffee or tea.
 Main meals will often be in the form of tajines of meat and vegetables with a great mix of herbs and spices and light fluffy cous cous.
 Salads will often comprise of both cooked and raw vegetables including tomatoes, smoked peppers and aubergine.
 Seafood is also popular as are dried fruits and pastries.
-When eating out, meals are reasonably priced - kebab and bread cost only about GBP4 (approx. .
-USD6.50).
-In main towns it is possible to find very good French and Moroccan restaurants where a meal and French wine will cost anything from GBP20 (approx. .
-USD30) upwards.
-Generally dinner is likely to cost between GBP5-10 (approx. .
-USD8-15) depending on what you drink.
-GBP15 (approx. .
-USD25) a day for food should be sufficient.
+When eating out, meals are reasonably priced - kebab and bread cost only about £4 (approx. US$6.50).
+In main towns it is possible to find very good French and Moroccan restaurants where a meal with wine will cost anything from £20 (approx. US$30) upwards.
+Generally dinner is likely to cost between £5-10 (approx. US$8-15) depending on what you drink. £15 (approx. US$25) a day for food should be sufficient.
 Local beers, wines and soft drinks are available at very reasonable prices but you can pay UK prices or more for imported alcohol.
 Your leader can help recommend restaurants each evening.
 Vegetarians can be catered for but there is a fairly limited choice of cous cous and tajine or omelettes.
 This is particularly the case during the more rural or trekking sections of the trip.
-Please note that if you have any special dietary requirements you should inform the Exodus Office prior to the trip.
+If you have any special dietary requirements you should inform the Exodus Office prior to the trip.
 If you have a specific medical/dietary need (i.e. coeliac or vegan) you may find it helpful to bring some items of food with you from home.
-Since the EU banned the use of iodine tablets, we are no longer able to provide these on trek.
-The recommended alternative of Biox Aqua drops are not available in Morocco, therefore if you are travelling from UK we advise you buy your own purification tablets in the UK and take them with you.
-Bottled water can be purchased throughout the trip.
-Please note recycling is not fully established in Morocco so plastic bottles are an increasing waste problem.
+We advise you buy your own water purification tablets in the UK and take them with you.
+Bottled water can be purchased throughout the trip, but as recycling is not fully established in Morocco plastic bottles are an increasing waste problem.
 We encourage you to bring water bottles and a means of purifying, filtering or sterilising water (see packing section) in order to be able to drink cool water from mountain streams.
 Bottles of water are available but we strongly discourage buying these as it contributes to plastic waste.